This page is dedicated to the memory of:

 Royal Electrical & Mechanical Engineers

-I shared a cabin with Alex on the Canberra, I was at the RAP on Longdon when he landed in the chopper and ran past our position to go and fix a gun “up front” it was the first time we had met after cross decking off the Canberra to Intrepid, I shouted to him to pop in for a brew once he’d finished what he was doing.
+I was at the RAP on Longdon when he landed in the chopper and ran past our position to go and fix a gun “up front” it was the first time we had met after cross decking off the Canberra to Intrepid, I shouted to him to pop in for a brew once he’d finished what he was doing.
 I heard the familiar dull thuds from Stanley as he left our position, the Whoosh, the screams, the shouts for medics/stretcher bearers I ran up the hill, there was Alex, screaming, a shrapnel wound to his right thigh, blood pumping out.
 We morphined him, got him onto a stretcher and ran him down to the RAP, the morphine never calmed him down, he screamed and screamed, I rested his head on my lap.
 The Doc in a desperate attempt to find a sunken vein, sliced his right arm, he couldn’t find one Alex started to calm down, he looked into my eyes, I stroked his forehead, I cried, then I cried some more, the blood now oozed from the gaping wound, he tried to say something, but I couldn’t make it out… He died on my lap looking to the skies, eyes wide open.

 Goodbye Alex… mate.